Website Screenshot Automation for Repeatable Workflows

 Use the Automate tab on your website request template or the request builder on the home page (Click Advanced) to define the interactive activities to perform on the website.

-No programming experience required for website automation
+No programming experience required for screenshot automation

 You don't need to be a developer to perform basic website automation.
-Use a website template to define automation steps and combine it with scheduling for an end-to-end solution; eliminating repetitive tasks such as searching for the latest prices or reviewing competitor websites on an hourly, daily or weekly basis.
+Use a website template to define automation steps and combine it with scheduling for an end-to-end solution; eliminating repetitive tasks such as searching for the latest prices or reviewing competitor websites on an hourly, daily, or weekly basis.

-View the step by step examples:
+View the step-by-step examples:

 There are two main types of activities, Pre-Activities and Post-Activities.